albertomh/djereo/docs/src/featurelist.md

   be missing out on.
 - `check_model_names`: enforces consistent model names across the application.

-The `sys-check` GitHub action will run the default Django checks and the above custom checks as part of the continuous integration pipeline.
+The `django-checks` GitHub action will run the default Django checks and the above custom checks as part of the continuous integration pipeline.

 While strictly speaking not a system test, the `django-linear-migrations` package is enabled